 We ask parents for support with this crucial aspect of development by ensuring that EVERY student reads at home for at least 20 minutes a day.

-All students follow the Accelerated Reading Programme in Year 7.
+All students follow the Accelerated Reading Programme in Year 7 and Year 8.
 At the start of Year 7, students take a reading test, known as a ‘Star Test’ which generates a reading level and their reading age.
 The reading level is known as the ZPD range.
 Each book in Explore has a ZPD range and students choose a book to read within their level.
 Once a week, during their English lessons, students read and quiz on their books.
 This is monitored by their English Teacher and also our Librarian.
 When a student has finished a book they take an online quiz.
 They should aim to get 100% accuracy.
 Frequency of reading and quizzing is essential to ensure that students make progress in their reading and comprehension skills.
 Frequently achieving 100% in quizzes increases their ZPD range so that they can read more demanding books.
 Each term students take a ‘Star Test’ to assess their reading ages and to enable their English Teacher to monitor their progress.
 Students record their reading ages to track their own progress.